bsdmy2005/rental-agent/MVP-1-Foundation.md

 ### 9. PDF Processing Pipeline
 - Extract PDFs from emails or manual uploads
-- Process PDFs using OpenAI GPT-4 Vision
+- Process PDFs using OpenAI
 - Extract text and structured data
 - Store extracted data for rule matching